Wythe County, Virginia: History

 On August 15, 1926, the lynching of Raymond Byrd occurred at the Wythe County jail.

 Another notable area within the county is the unincorporated community of Fort Chiswell - named for a French and Indian War era fort.
 The fort and its surrounding buildings served as the county seat until the incorporated town of Wytheville was established approximately 10 miles to the west.
 The fort fell into disrepair and its ruins were covered over when the intersection of I-77 and I-81 was constructed in the 1970s.
 A pyramid marker now stands in the approximate location of the former fort.
 The community was named for Colonel John Chiswell who helped establish the lead mines (1757) prior to the Austin's purchase.

 Wythe County's location, at the confluence of I-81 and I-77 which is, incidentally, a wrong-way concurrency, has led to its growth for industry and tourism.
-Recently Gatorade and Pepsi manufacturing facilities have located here, primarily due to the ease of access and central location along the Eastern seabord.
+Recently Gatorade and Pepsi manufacturing facilities have located here, primarily due to the ease of access and central location along the Eastern seaboard.
 There are a variety of travel-related businesses including several hundred hotel rooms, several truck stops, and restaurants located in the county.

 Tourism takes a variety of different forms in Wythe County.
 There are numerous opportunities for those that enjoy outdoor activities including a variety of trails, campgrounds, and parks in the area.
 Its first winery opened in 2006 and a second opened in 2007.
 A dinner theatre is located in the county seat, Wytheville.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 465 sqmi, of which, 462 sqmi of it is land and 2.8 sqmi (0.6%) is water.
 The county is intersected by the New River.
 The land is mostly an elevated plateau, lying between Iron Mountain on the south and Walker's Mountain on the northwest.
 The soil is generally fertile.
 Iron ore, lead, bituminous coal, limestone, and gypsum are very abundant, and there are traces of silver found in the lead mines.
+Wythe County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.